GIXLabs/rccars/README.md

 1. Attach the gear motors to the body of the RC car that you have designed/built and assemble the tires.

-1. After you connect the 9V battery, LEDs should light up on the brain board and Bluetooth board.
-If it doesn't turn on then the battery connector may not be connected properly or the 9v battery is dead.
+1. After you turn on the AAA batteries, LEDs should light up on the brain board and Bluetooth board.
+If it doesn't turn on then the battery connector may not be connected properly or the AAA batteries are dead.
 Check both!

-# Connecting via App

-1. If you have an Android phone, go to the play store and install [Bluetooth RC Car](https://play.google.com/store/apps/details?id=braulio.calle.bluetoothRCcontroller&hl=en_US&gl=US).

-1. Once the app has installed, go to your phone's Bluetooth settings and connect to the Bluetooth device with the same name as is on the back of your HC-05 (should start with "RCA" and then a number).
-The password should be 1234, but if that doesn't work, try 0000.
+# Flashing Code

+1. The code for the brain board is written in CircuitPython, which means you will not need to download any software to edit and manipulate the code.

-1. Open the RC Car app and click on the gear icon.
+1. Download the RC Car code from [here]().
+Make sure it is named `code.py`.

-1. Select your car from the list (should start with "RCA" and then a number).

-1. The circle on the app should change from red to green.

-1. Your car is now paired!
-You may need to troubleshoot your motor connections at this point (see below).
+1. Using a micro USB cable, connect the brain board to your computer (you do not need to disconnect the other boards).
+Your computer should now have a new USB drive available named `CIRCUITPY` where the code is stored.

+1. Click and drag `code.py` onto `CIRCUITPY`

+1. Your code should now be running on the brain board.
+If you would like to edit this code, just open `code.py` in any text editor (TextEdit and NotePad are fine).
+The new code will run whenever you save.
+    1. Editing code this way does not give you access to any debugging outputs, so you may want to edit using Mu or Thonny so you can read any `print()` statements you add to the code.
+    1. The max speed of the default code is slow, which you may want to change if you want to win the race.

 # Connecting via Remote
-1. Plug in the 9V batteries on both your remote and your car.
+1. Plug in the 9V batteries on both your remote and turn on the AAA batteries on your car.

 1. The lights on the Bluetooth dongles (HC-05) should blink for a while, then stop blinking when they have successfully paired.